-To accurately describe fatal injury risk for a worker group, we must refer the numerator (fatal injuries) and denominator (total hours worked) of the rate to the same group of workers.
+To accurately describe fatal injury risk for a worker group, the numerator (fatal injuries) and denominator (total hours worked) of the rate must refer to the same group of workers.
 The hours-worked data from the CPS used in the rate calculations do not include workers under the age of 16, volunteers, and members of the resident military.
 Therefore, fatal injuries occurring to these workers are also excluded from the numerator.
 Industry data for national rates are broken out by ownership: private, overall government, federal government, state government, and local government.

 National fatal injury rates use data from the CPS.
-As opposed to the employment number, data on people at work exclude those who were temporarily absent from a job (classified in the zero-hours-worked category, with a job but not at work).
+Compared with the employment number, data on people at work exclude those who were temporarily absent from a job (classified in the zero-hours-worked category, with a job but not at work).
 Those not at work were absent from their jobs for the entire week for such reasons as bad weather, vacation, illness, or involvement in a labor dispute.
-Two estimates, at work and average hours, are combined to create the denominator, annual total hours worked:
+The denominator, annual hours worked (EH), is calculated as the total hours worked by all workers in the group during an average reference week, multiplied by 50 weeks.